avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 It is worth noting that, similarly to CMS, JOSE and (JSON Object Signing and Encryption) and COSE (CBOR Object Signing and Encryption) are data structures used to support signing and encryption of data, respectively, in JSON and CBOR format.
 Therefore several considerations that are applicable for CMS will extend to JOSE and COSE as well.

-Lifetime: large spectrum of short to long lived use cases.
+Lifetime: Short-lived and long-lived.

-Protocol: non-negotiated.
+Protocol: Passive Negotiation.

-Backward compatibility: needed due to non-uniform implementations.
+Backward compatibility: Mandatory.

 ## Timestamping